 1 Source: Homeroom, the official Blog of the U.S. Department of Education: 10 Myths About the FAFSA and Applying for Financial Aid.

-The minimum loan amount is $1,001 with exceptions based on the student’s state of permanent residence, as follows: Alaska: $5,001, Colorado: $3,001, New Mexico: $2,501, Oklahoma: $5,001, Rhode Island: $5,001, South Carolina: $3,601.
-The maximum annual loan limit to cover in-school expenses for each academic year (July 1 to June 30 of the applicable year) is determined by your school’s cost of attendance, minus other financial aid such as federal student loans, scholarships or grants, up to $65,000 for the Custom Choice Loan and Union Federal Private Student Loan or up to $95,000 for the Graduate Business Loan.
+The minimum loan amount is $1,001 (except for the Start Student Loan for which the minimum loan amount is $5,001) with exceptions based on the student’s state of permanent residence, as follows: Alaska: $5,001, Colorado: $3,001, New Mexico: $2,501, Oklahoma: $5,201, Rhode Island: $5,001, South Carolina: $3,701.
+The maximum annual loan limit to cover in-school expenses for each academic year is determined by your school’s cost of attendance, minus other financial aid such as federal student loans, scholarships or grants, up to $65,000 (Custom Choice Loan, Start Student Loan and Union Federal Private Student Loan) or $95,000 (Graduate Business Loan).
 The loan amount must be certified by the school.
-The annual loan amount maximums are subject to an aggregate maximum student loan debt limit (which includes all student loans and certain unsecured consumer debt and is calculated per applicant separately including students and cosigners) of $150,000 for Custom Choice Loan and Union Federal Private Student Loan or up to $175,000 for the Graduate Business Loan.
-If you choose the In-School Refinance Option, the maximum amount that you can refinance is $150,000 minus the amount that you are applying for to cover in-school expenses.
+In any event, the loan amount cannot cause the aggregate maximum student loan debt (which includes all student loans and certain unsecured consumer debt) to exceed $150,000 (Custom Choice Loan, Start Student Loan and Union Federal Private Student Loan) or $175,000 (Graduate Business Loan), per applicant (on cosigned applications, separate calculations are performed for the student and cosigner).
+If you choose the In-School Refinance Option, the maximum amount that you can refinance is subject to the aggregate maximum student loan debt limit ($150,000 or $175,000) minus the amount that you are applying for to cover in-school expenses.

 Private student loans that can be refinanced with a new SunTrust private student loan are private student loans and private consolidation loans that the student applicant used for, or used to refinance loans used for, certain postsecondary expenses not currently in a past due status.
 Loans that cannot be refinanced into this loan are (1) private student loans for which the student applicant is not the primary borrower, (2) Federal student loans and (3) student loans made by an educational institution.
 Loans being refinanced must have been used for "qualified higher education expenses" (defined by the Internal Revenue Code), which consists of expenses included in the Higher Education Act's definition of "cost of attendance".